Magnetic structure and high-field magnetization of the distorted kagome lattice antiferromagnet Cs$_2$Cu$_3$SnF$_{12}$: Results and discussion

 where $\mathbf{\hat{S}}_i$ with $i=1,2,3$ are the unit vectors representing the directions of the spins around the triangle as shown in Fig.~\ref{fig9}(a). $\mathbf{K}$ is perpendicular to the plane with amplitude $+1$ (positive vector chirality) or $-1$ (negative vector chirality).
 We note that the spin structure where the two spins on the base of the triangle switch, changing the vector chirality of the spins around the triangle from positive to negative shown in Fig.~\ref{fig8}(c), is also consistent with magnetic space group $P2_1'/n'$ but gives a slightly higher value of the magnetic $R$-factor than that for the all-in-all-out structure (Table~\ref{refined-const}).

 For the magnetic space group $P2_1/n$, all spins rotate $90^\circ$ within the kagome plane with respect to the spin structure in $P2_1'/n'$ as shown in Figs.~\ref{fig8}(d) and \ref{fig8}(e) for the positive and negative vector chirality, respectively.
 The fit to the magnetic space group $P2_1/n$ yields a worse result than the fit to $P2_1'/n'$ does as evidenced by the significantly larger magnetic $R$-factors listed in Table~\ref{refined-const}.
 Hence, out of the four considered 120$^\circ$ spin structures, the all-in-all-out structure ($P2_1'/n'$ with positive vector chirality) gives the best fit to the neutron diffraction data.
+However, the sign of the vector chirality cannot be conclusively determined due to the small difference in the magnetic R-factors for the structures with positive and negative vector chirality.
 According to the symmetry of the magnetic space groups, the in-plane canting is allowed for both magnetic space groups $P2_1/n$ and $P2_1'/n'$.
 However, the allowed canted moments for the two magnetic space groups are expected to be orthogonal to each other as illustrated by Fig.~\ref{fig9}.
 Hence, in order to confirm the all-in-all-out magnetic structure, in-plane magnetization measurements with varying the direction of the applied magnetic field are required.
 These measurements are in fact being prepared and will be reported elsewhere.
 We note that even though the coplanar 120$^\circ$ spin structure is assumed as suggested by the magnetization data (previously discussed), based on our neutron diffraction data, we cannot rule out the possibility of a finite out-of-plane magnetic component, which is also allowed for the magnetic space group $P2_1'/n'$.
 Other techniques such as NMR, which can probe the local magnetic field generated by spin magnetic moments, can potentially provide valuable complementary data to refine the magnetic structure of Cs$_2$Cu$_3$SnF$_{12}$; concurrently, the NMR measurements have been performed and the result will be published elsewhere~\cite{mihael}.